amit-barman/newscompanion/README.md

 # 📰 News Companion
 ----------------
-News companion is a Simple and Easy to use Daily News application for Android Mobile Devices, its written in java.
+News companion is a daily news Android application with multiple news categories, built on Java..

 ## Screenshot